strvight/ytpv/README.md

-# ytpv - youtube playlist video maker

 ![ytpv logo](/logo.PNG)

+# youtube playlist video maker

-A web app that allows you to create your own playlist videos (e.g. https://www.youtube.com/watch?v=QJJqm5cClxk).
+A web app that allows you to create and download your own playlist videos (e.g. https://www.youtube.com/watch?v=QJJqm5cClxk) by combining multiple youtube videos into one.

-To use: paste youtube video links, select order, change title/artist names, add video background image, click create.

-Made using Flask, Moviepy, and React
+Technologies used:

+- Backend: Python, Flask, Moviepy, yt-dlp, Pillow, Youtube API

+- Frontend: JavaScript, React

+- Hosting: Azure, Docker

-To see: https://ytpv.azurewebsites.net/ ( only works with very short videos since I don't have enough money to increase the memory quota :( )
+Check it out for yourself: https://ytpv.azurewebsites.net/ (only works with short videos because of memory limitations on Azure)

+# How to use ytpv

+1. paste youtube video links into search bar
+2. drap and drop cards to select order
+3. change title/artist names
+4. add video background image
+5. click create
+6. wait for video to be created and click download

+# How to install and run dev environment locally

+1. clone project from github
+2. cd into frontend/playlist-maker-frontend
+3. run `npm install`
+4. run `npm start`
+5. cd into backend
+6. run `pip install -r requirements.txt`
+7. run `python app.py`

+frontend will be running on localhost:3000 and backend will be on localhost:5000